 We understand that starting preschool can be an unsettling time for both parents and children and should not be rushed.
 Therefore, we do not have a specific procedure to follow, as each child’s needs are treated individually.

 Some children may settle straight away and can be left almost immediately, especially if they have experienced their siblings attending an Early Years setting or are used to being left without their main carers.
 Others may take some time to become comfortable.

 New parents will be invited to attend a summer open day with their children to meet the staff, familiarise themselves with the setting and meet other parents and children.
 You and your child may also attend any session leading up to starting preschool to help with settling in.

 Pippins is pleased to offer new families the opportunity to receive a Home Visit prior to children starting at preschool to help with the transition and settling in period.
 This will enable us to start building a relationship with you and your child and give us an opportunity to explain the settling in process and daily routine at Pippins.
 You’ll have the opportunity to ask questions, discuss any concerns or anxieties you may have, and share any personal information which will help us to meet your child’s needs.

 When the time comes to say goodbye, it is better to give a positive and cheerful farewell, passing on positive vibes to the child and making them feel secure.
-We don’t recommend sneaking off while they are not looking and specifically ask that parents/carers do not do this.

 The full transition & settling in policy wording can be viewed below.